MUtterback85/plm_fixes/README.md

 ##### Breusch-Godfrey test for autocorrelation (serial correlation) - enabling small sample test
 Allow further arguments to be passed on to lmtest::bgtest(), esp. type="F", which enables the small sample test (F test)

+##### Baltagi/Li (1995) test: added panelmodel interface for convenience
+plm 1.4-0 only offers the formula interface for this test.
+Using the formula interface is a bit cumbersome as it makes many assumptions on how the arguments should be formed.
+Calling the panelmodel interface is easier.

 ## How to use

  Load this file after package plm is loaded.
 The following functions are then masked: